eh3rrera/ocpj8-notes/06-Exceptions-and-Assertions/3-Use-Autoclose-resources-with-a-try-with-resources-statement.md

 }
 ````

-However, Java 7 introduced the try-with-resources statement, that ensures that each resource is closed at the end of the statement.
-Any object that implements java.lang.AutoCloseable, which includes all objects which implement java.io.Closeable, can be used as a resource.
+However, Java 7 introduced the try-with-resources statement, which ensures that each resource is closed at the end of the statement.
+Any object that implements `java.lang.AutoCloseable`, which includes all objects which implement `java.io.Closeable`, can be used as a resource.
 The above example can be rewritten with a try-with-resources statement like this:
 ````java
 try (BufferedReader br = new BufferedReader(new FileReader(path))) {
         return br.readLine();
     }
 ````

 But there's a subtle difference between these two try blocks.
 If the methods `readLine()` and `close()` both throw exceptions, then the method in the first example throws the exception thrown from the finally block (from `close()`) and the exception thrown from the try block (from `readLine()`) is suppressed.
-In contrast, in the try-with-resources example, if exceptions are thrown from both the try block (from `readLine()`) and the try-with-resources statement (from `close()`), then the the exception from the try block is thrown and the exception thrown from the try-with-resources block is suppressed.
+In contrast, in the try-with-resources example, if exceptions are thrown from both the try block (from `readLine()`) and the try-with-resources statement (from `close()`), then the exception from the try block is thrown and the exception thrown from the try-with-resources block is suppressed.
 You can retrieve these suppressed exceptions by calling the `Throwable.getSuppressed()` method from the exception thrown by the try block.

 The [Closeable](https://docs.oracle.com/javase/8/docs/api/java/io/Closeable.html) interface extends the [AutoCloseable](https://docs.oracle.com/javase/8/docs/api/java/lang/AutoCloseable.html) interface.
 The `close()` method of the Closeable interface throws exceptions of type IOException while the close method of the AutoCloseable interface throws exceptions of type Exception.